Get access to free tutorials, exclusive content and more.

 multi-part-settings

-When you look at the picture below, what is grabbing your attention more?
-The progress bar on the left or progress bar on the right?
+When you look at the pictures below, which grabs your attention more?
+The progress bar on the left or the one on the right?

 progress bars

-Probably the second one represents the advancement much better as it is more vibrant and engaging.
-The first one seems a bit dull.
-Don’t you think?
+The second one definitely feels more dynamic and eye-catching.
+The first one seems a bit dull by comparison, don’t you think?

-The progress bar is an excellent tool to reduce friction for users so you should consider giving it some style!
-With Ninja Forms styling plugin, you can do that and much more.
+The progress bar is an excellent tool to reduce friction for users, so you should consider giving it some style!
+You can do that and much more with the Ninja Forms styling plugin.

-In the video below, you can see what else besides the progress bar can be customized on your multi-step form using our styling plugin.
+The video below shows what else besides the progress bar can be customized on your multi-step form using our styling plugin.

 In our example below, you can see the progress bar we customized with our styling plugin.